cloudflare/goflow/README.md

 To quickly get started, simply run `make build-goflow` and get the binary in `dist/` folder.

+## Limitations of the ClickHouse fork

+You can see the ClickHouse SQL schema in the clickhouse transport module.
+This currently only records IPv4 traffic, with IPv6 addresses implicitly converted to IPv4 uint32's (I'm sorry!) - you can still see part of the IPv6 data, and you can check it in the Etype field.

+MPLS data is also not recorded.
+However, it'd be very easy to change the code to fit those changes, simply modify the schema and the publish functions.

 ## Why

 The diversity of devices and the amount of network samples at Cloudflare required its own pipeline.